solidrock-technology/docs/docs/guide/digital-events.md

 ### Stream Page Title

-This text shows at the top of the stream page.
+This large title text shows at the top of the stream page.

 ### Announcement